dhti-cli

 USAGE

-$ dhti-cli docker [PATH] [-d] [-f <value>] [-n <value>] [-t <value>] [-u]
+$ dhti-cli docker [PATH] [-c <value>] [-d] [--dry-run] [-f <value>] [-g] [-n <value>] [-r <value>] [-t

 ARGUMENTS

-PATH [default: /home/beapen/dhti] Docker project path to build.
+[PATH] [default: /home/beapen/dhti] Docker project path to build.
 Ex: dhti

 FLAGS